 Favorite WOW Travel Moment: Witnessing three rhinos in a battle royale in the bush in South Africa.
 “The ground shook and you could feel the thuds.”

-Charlie, 14, has been to 30 countries and has plenty of advice for parents planning trips with their kids.
+Charlie, 16, has been to more than 50 countries and has plenty of advice for parents planning trips with their kids.
 For instance, he recommends turning museum visits into scavenger hunts.
 “Go to the museum gift shop and buy postcards of the things you want your kids to find, then let them run around the museum trying to find them.”
 He started his own travel blog when he was eight.

 Favorite WOW Travel Moment: Snorkeling with whale sharks—the world’s biggest fish—off the coast of Mexico.

-Doug, 13, has also been to 30 countries, and has made a lot of friends along the way.
+Doug, 14, has also been to more than 50 countries, and he has made a lot of friends along the way.
 His best tip for meeting kids in other countries?
 Bring a soccer ball.
 “You can even leave the soccer ball with them when you go home, so they remember you.”

 Favorite WOW Travel Moment: Paragliding over Masada, in Israel.